PremiLab-XJTLU/Meeting/Chenhui_Wang/Readme.md

 # Large-scale Handwriting Generation via Generative Adversarial Network
-This project aims at developing a novel model to learn handwriting style.
-Some related papers could be viewed from here:
+This project aims at developing a novel model to learn handwriting style, and it is FYP of @LinkWoong.
+Grab some papers to learn:

 ## Chinese Characters Related
 - [Point-Set Registration: Coherent Point Drift](https://arxiv.org/abs/0905.2635)